 - New York is not the most tax-friendly state, but taxes in New York City are particularly high.
 If you’re trying to make ends meet in the Empire City, you may want to consider things like non-traditional lodging.
 You can read more about that idea and others in this article on ways to save money in NYC.

-- Because of the new Republican tax plan that passed in December 2017, some people might have a lower tax burden starting in the 2018 tax year.
+- Because of the new Republican tax plan that passed in December 2017, some people might have a lower tax burden starting in the 2018 tax year and beyond.
 This article will walk you through how the Trump tax plan will affect you.

 Photo credit: ©iStock.com/Xesai, ©iStock.com/Predrag Vuckovic, ©iStock.com/LarsZahnerPhotography